 Company A, a foreign company, granted the right of use of a patent to Company B, a headquarter company in which it holds 20% of the equity shares and voting rights.
 Company B granted this right of use of the patent to Company C, a foreign company, in which Company B holds 40% of the equity shares and voting rights.
-Company B paid royalties of R2 million to Company A during the 2014 year of assessment and received royalties of R1 million from Company C. Company B's year of assessment ends on 31 January.
-Company B is a connected person in relation to Company A and Company C.
+Company B paid royalties of R2 million to Company A during its 2018 year of assessment and received royalties of R1 million from Company C. Company B is a connected person in relation to Company A and Company C.76

-&lt;sup>59 Under paragraphs (d)(v) and (e) of the definition of "connected person" in section 1(1) read with section 31(4).
+75 Under paragraphs (d)(v) and (e) of the definition of "connected person" in section 1(1) read with section 31(4).
+See Interpretation Note 67: "Connected Persons".

-&lt;sup>60 Under paragraphs (d)(v) and (e) of the definition of "connected person" in section 1(1) read with section 31(4).
+76 Under paragraphs (d)(v) and (e) of the definition of "connected person" in section 1(1) read with section 31(4).
+See Interpretation Note 67: "Connected Persons".

-Under section 31(5)(c) and (d), section 31 does not apply to the granting of the right of use of the patent by Company A to Company B and by Company B to Company C since the right of use of the patent was only granted by Company B to a foreign company (Company C) in which Company B holds at least 10% of the equity shares and voting rights.
+Under section 31(5)(c) and (d), section 31 does not apply to the granting of the right of use of the patent by Company A to Company B and by Company B to Company C, since the right of use of the patent was granted by Company B only to a foreign company (Company C) in which Company B holds at least 10% of the equity shares and voting rights.